Quick overview

 Another example is time limits for debt collection.
 For example, if you do not request repayment of a debt in time and the limitation period expires, the debtor can successfully argue in court that the debt is time-barred and you lose your ability to recover the debt.

-Tip: The Code of Civil Procedure is a key piece of legislation that regulates the procedure of the courts in civil cases.
+Tip: The Code of Civil Procedure is a key piece of legislation that regulates the procedure of the courts in civil matters.
 It therefore sets out the rules for court proceedings relating to civil disputes such as divorce, property disputes and debt recovery.
 What does the Code of Civil Procedure regulate and what can be expected from the judicial process?

 How do you keep track of deadlines?